auth0/docs/articles/compliance/gdpr/features-aiding-compliance/protect-user-data.md

 ## Harden your security with multi-factor authentication

-With mutifactor authentication (MFA), you can add an additional layer of security to your applications.
+With multifactor authentication (MFA), you can add an additional layer of security to your applications.
 It is a method of verifying a user's identity by asking them to present more than one piece of identifying information.

 We support MFA using push notifications, SMS, one-time password authentication services, and custom providers.
 You can enable MFA for specific users or specific actions (for example, access screens with sensitive data).
 You can also define the conditions that will trigger additional authentication challenges, such as changes in geographic location or logins from unrecognized devices.